Privacy Policy

 13.1 Non-Compliance Handling

-Upon the discovery of non-compliance with this policy, the Privacy Officer will initiate an investigation to determine the root cause and impact.
+Upon identification of a privacy breach or non-compliance with this policy, the Privacy & Compliance Officer will initiate an investigation to determine the root cause and impact.
 Immediate steps will be taken to contain any harm and remediate the issue.

 13.2 Corrective Action Plans